mekanii/ESU/README.md

   <img src="pic/PWM/PWM-blend-cut.png" alt="PWM-blend-cut">
 </p> -->

 ##### b.
-Coag
-- Spray
+25kHz
-<br>The image illustrates the output scope for the Spray Coagulation operation at the PWM generator.
+The image illustrates the output scope for the 25kHz (Spray Coagulation operation) at the PWM generator.
 It provides a detailed view of the waveform characteristics and performance metrics associated with the Spray Coagulation process, highlighting the key features and behavior of the PWM signal during this operation.

-<br>For duty cycle levels ranging from 10 to 100, demonstrates similar PWM frequency, indicating consistent performance across these duty cycle settings.
+For duty cycle levels ranging from 10 to 100, demonstrates similar PWM frequency, indicating consistent performance across these duty cycle settings.
 We can observe that the increment of the duty cycle results in a pulse that exhibits a linear increase in HIGH time, further emphasizing the effectiveness of the PWM modulation in maintaining a predictable response across varying duty cycle levels.

 <div align="center">